leafo/lapis-exceptions/README.md

 }
 ```

-Enable it in your top level app by calling `@enable`:
+Enable it in your top level app by calling `@enable`.
+This will wrap your app's
+`handle_error` method with a new function that can record errors, and then call
+the previous function.

 ```moon
 class App extends lapis.Application